Degrowth Commission – Ideas Response

 In 2019, the Degrowth Commission hosted a couple of events to bring together interested people and speakers with ideas to share.

-In 2020, the Degrowth Commission will stimulate conversations and share ideas in a range of ways:
+In 2020, the Degrowth Commission stimulated conversations and shared ideas in a range of ways:

 - Less for Lent: Give Up Capitalism for 40 Days